GCSchmidt/sudoku-solver-project/README.md

 # SUDOKU SOLVER

-This is a Python program designed to solve Sudoku quizzes with difficulty levels up to "hard."
-It provides a reliable solution for most standard Sudoku quizzes.
-The goal of the program was to successfully solve all the quizzes in this [dataset](https://www.kaggle.com/datasets/bryanpark/sudoku?resource=download).
+This project is a Python-based solution developed to reliably solve Sudoku puzzles.
+The primary objective of the program is to solve all quizzes in the Sudoku dataset from [Kaggle](https://www.kaggle.com/datasets/bryanpark/sudoku?resource=download).

 ## SETUP